 Milk may be substituted, but do not use anything less than 2% milkfat.
 Please note, using milk will likely make the custard slightly thinner, but also contain less calories.

-For the ultimate rich and creamy old fashioned custard, use heavy cream.
+For the ultimate rich and creamy old fashioned pie, use heavy cream.
 The custard will also not take as long to thicken on the stove before pouring into the pie crust.

 More Favorite Pie Recipes!